prime2911/liquor-store-ecommerce-website/README.md

 * **Step 3:**
     - Run `pip install -r requirements.txt` to install the dependencies.
     - After the installation process is finished, run `main.py`.
+    - If there are errors, open `flask_uploads.py` look for the line `from werkzeug import secure_filename, FileStorage`, replace it with the following:
+    ```
+    from werkzeug.utils import secure_filename
+    from werkzeug.datastructures import FileStorage
+    ```
     - The website's URL is http://localhost:5000.